Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 30 - HTTPS & SSH Work - What is Encryption - Symmetric - Asymmetric Encryption/README.md

 This protects data **while it's moving** — between:
 - Client and server (e.g., your browser and GitHub.com)
-- Pod to Pod communication
+- Pod to Pod communication(using service mesh by mTLS)
 - Kubernetes components (like kubelet <-> kube-apiserver)

 **How it's implemented:**